-17 people charged in operation that smuggled contraband through SC prison food trucks - South Carolina Radio Network
+17 people charged in operations that included smuggling contraband through SC prison food trucks - South Carolina Radio Network

 More than a dozen people have been charged in what prosecutors say was a “sophisticated, elaborate” network to smuggle contraband through inmates working outside prison walls.

-The State Grand Jury issued 69 indictments against 17 individuals involved in what investigators called an extensive scheme to smuggle cigarettes, drugs and cell phones through the prison’s food trucks.
+The State Grand Jury issued 69 indictments against 17 individuals involved in various schemes to smuggle cigarettes, drugs and cell phones through the prison’s food trucks, work programs and fence “throwovers.”

 “These indictments allege there was an extensive, sophisticated and very lucrative black market for contraband within the prison system here in South Carolina,” State Attorney General Alan Wilson said in a Friday press conference.